SYK-08/nuttx/README.md

   - Click *OK*.

-  - Once the components installed on your computer, click the *Restart now* button to complete the task.
+  - Once the components are installed on your computer, click the *Restart now* button to complete the task.

-    After your computer restarts, you will notice that Bash will not appear in the *Recently added* list of apps, this is because Bash isn't actually installed yet.
-Now that you have setup the necessary components, use the following steps to complete the installation of Bash:
+    After your computer restarts, you will notice that Bash will not appear in the *Recently added* list of apps, is because Bash isn't actually installed yet.
+Now that you have set the necessary components, use the following steps to complete the installation of Bash:

   - Open *Start*, do a search for `bash.exe`, and press *Enter*.

   - On the command prompt, type `y` and press Enter to download and install Bash from the Windows Store.
-This will take awhile.
+This will take a while.

   - Then you'll need to create a default UNIX user account.
 This account doesn't have to be the same as your Windows account.
 Enter the